 Organic and Other Environmentally Friendly Foods

-If a food is labeled “organic,” that means it meets the organic standards set by the U.S. Department of Agriculture (USDA).
-An organic food is grown without:
+If a food is labeled “organic,” what does that mean?
+To meet the organic standards set by the U.S. Department of Agriculture (USDA), an organic food is one that is grown without:

 - fertilizers made with synthetic ingredients or sewage sludge

 - ionizing radiation